-Company Type of interaction Main actions in 2020 2021 targets Harmont & Blaine Annual collection of KPI and monitoring of ESG plan Training Webinars for all shop staff.
+Company Type of interaction Main actions in 2020 Harmont & Blaine Annual collection of KPI and monitoring of ESG plan Training Webinars for all shop staff.
 Start of energy efficiency programme in stores Activation of a project to improve the sustainability of packaging, introducing FSC-certified shopping bags, labels in recycled paper and packaging in recycled plastic.
 L&S First annual collection of KPI and implementation of Model 231 Start of ISO 14001 certification for Italy (already obtained for the plant in Germany).
 Definition of the Supplier Code of Conduct, with mandatory subscription for all suppliers.
 Activation in Italy of the anonymous collection of feedback on health, safety and workplace issues.
 Implementation in Italy and China of a variable remuneration scheme linked to the achievement of objectives.
 Increase in the use of renewable energies.
 Definition of the ESG plan based on an analysis of the data collected in 2020 (first collection by the investment in 2019).
 Alignment of products to the requirements of the Energy-Related Products Directive with the aim of improving the energy efficiency class up to 2-3 times.
 Progressive extension to other countries of the anonymous collection of feedback on health, safety and workplace issues.
-Nexi / Depobank Annual collection of data from NFR The percentage held in the investee and the level of governance exercisable by Clessidra do not allow direct influence on sustainability issues.
-However, companies have a high level of sensitivity to sustainability issues and Clessidra records their progress annually.
-Being listed, the companies are bound by the obligations relating to non-financial communication.
-Scrigno Annual collection of KPI and monitoring of ESG plan Introduction of a corporate welfare plan linked to productivity objectives Initiatives to reduce energy consumption.
+Nexi / Depobank Annual collection of data from NFR The percentage held in the investee and the level of governance exer sustainability issues.
+However, companies have a high level of sensit progress annually.
+Being listed, the companies are bound by the oblig tivity to sustainability issues and Clessidra records their Scrigno Annual collection of KPI and monitoring of ESG plan Introduction of a corporate welfare plan linked to productivity objectives Initiatives to reduce energy consumption.